seanbaxter/shaders/README.md

 * **INTEL**: Use a recent release driver.
 The driver fails when binding different resources to the same object within a SPIR-V module, and this breaks the teacup and shadertoy samples.
 Also `OpRuntimeArray` is not implemented for OpenGL which breaks nbody.
 Check out the [intel](https://github.com/seanbaxter/shaders/tree/intel) branch in this repository for Intel-compatible source for all the samples.

-* **AMD**: I don't have access to an AMD GPU.
-I'll be consulting with AMD engineers to resolve bugs they may have.
+* **AMD**: I don't have an AMD GPU.
+I'll be consulting with AMD engineers to resolve bugs.

 ### Compiling the samples